GaloisInc/FAW/all/plugin-dialects/README.md

 * `fraction_of_slop_left` is the fraction of current remaining slop capacity that would be left over after adding this feature to the incomplete partition.
   It's 0 when the feature uses up all of the remaining slop, and 1 if it uses none.
-This term is left out of hte calculation if slop is already exhausted.
+This term is left out of the calculation if slop is already exhausted.
 * `rarity_satisfaction` is a measure of how rare the files covered by the feature are.
 It's the (again, normalized) logsumexp aggregation of file rarity, where file rarity is the fraction of *other* features that don't